cspoojary/Learn_Python/Python_kannada/14_OOP.md

 # Introduction to OOP Concepts & Classes/Objects
 In this video, we will begin our journey into Object-Oriented Programming (OOP) with the foundational concepts of classes and objects.
+## Python OOP Concepts
+- Object Oriented Programming is a fundamental concept in Python, empowering developers to build modular, maintainable and scalable applications.
+- OOP is a way of organizing code that uses objects and classes to represent real world entities and theie behaviour.
+In OOP, object has attributes thing that has specific data and can perform certain actions usiing methods.

+### Key Features of OOP in Python:
+- Organizes code into classes and objects
+- Supports encapsulation to group data and methods together
+- Enables inheritance for reusability and hierarchy
+- Allows polymorphism for flexible method implementation
+- Improves modularity, scalability, and maintainability

+### Characteristics of OOP (Object Oriented Programming)
+Python supports the core principles of object-oriented programming, which are the building blocks for designing robust and reusable software.

+---

 ---
 ## 1. What is Object-Oriented Programming (OOP)?